em92/qlstats-feeder-mini/README.md

 When started like that, the feeder only loads the .json[.gz] files and does not connect to any game servers.
 When started with the "-e" parameter, it will resend all files from the errors/ folder to the QLstats HTTP server and deletes them on success.

+The "-c" parameters can be used to specify a config file other than cfg.json to allow multiple instances with different server sets and ports.

 Built-in HTTP server
 ---
 By default the feeder will start a HTTP server on port 8081.